Leaves of Absence

-Continuous registration is required of all degree candidates, but Leaves of Absence may be granted for bona fide reasons, normally for one year.
+Continuous registration is required of all degree candidates, but Leaves of Absence (LOA) may be granted for bona fide reasons, normally for one year.
 In exceptional circumstances the DGS may approve a second year, but not a third.
-Final approval is through the Dean.
-Applications for Leaves of Absence are available in 107 Low Library.
-Students on Leave lose all student privileges during the time away, including housing, library cards, and gym access.
+Final approval is through the GSAS.
+Applications for Leaves of Absence are also available in 107 Low Library.
+Students on LOA lose all student privileges during the time away, including housing, library cards, and gym access.
 Health insurance may be purchased by arrangement.
 Also, student loans may become payable.

 Medical Leave of Absence

 On the written recommendation of a physician and with the approval of the department, a student who must interrupt study because of physical or psychological illness will be granted a Medical Leave of Absence.

 Military Leave of Absence

 A military Leave of Absence usually will be granted to students who must be absent from the University to fulfill a compulsory military obligation.

 The Suspension of Responsibilities for Childbirth Policy allows PhD students who are pregnant, give birth, or care for a new-born in their fellowship years a six-week period in which regular responsibilities associated with their doctoral program are suspended.
 Class attendance, course assignments, exams, and other academic requirement and research.
 We recognize that Teaching Fellows make important contributions to the instructional mission of the University.
 Further, we realize that releasing a TF from the classroom for six weeks could be pedagogically unwise, depending on the point of time in the semester and the extent of the TF’s responsibilities.
 Thus, for some students, teaching responsibilities may be suspended for the entire semester.
 Non-teaching responsibilities for Teaching Fellows will be suspended for six weeks.